-Trackers are embedded in apps you use every day: the average app has six trackers.3 The majority of popular Android
+Trackers are embedded in apps you use every day: the average app has 6 trackers.

 The majority of popular Android and iOS apps have embedded trackers.
 5,6,7

 Trackers are often embedded in third-party code that helps developers build their apps.